Oregon voters can have confidence this November.

 Getting your ballot –In Oregon, we have 20 years of experience with voting by mail.
 It’s easy and efficient.
 If you are registered to vote, you will get your ballot roughly three weeks before Election Day, giving you plenty of time to research issues or candidates and return ballots on time.
 But given all the concerns connected to COVID-19, we encourage you to complete and return your ballot as soon as possible.

 Returning your ballot – Your voting packet will include a pre-addressed, postage-paid envelope to return your completed ballot.
-Simply mail it, or return it to any official drop box across the state.
-If a voter casts their ballot after the Friday before an election, the ballot should be left at an official drop box site or county elections office to ensure it is counted.
+After the Friday before an election, voters should return their the ballot to an official drop box site or county elections office to ensure it is counted.